Hurricane Dorian evacuees seek shelter in the Tri-Cities

 He said, “When Dorian started coming, we decided we weren’t going to go through that again, so we went ahead and left before they decided exactly what it was going to be.”

 Harry and Donna Harrison plan to stay at the Lake View RV Park for at least a week.
-Another couple is expected to arrive at the RV park this week.
+Another couple is expected to arrive later this week.

 “Here it is a year later, we decided that we didn’t want to live through that storm again so we went ahead and left.
 So, we’ll see what’s going to happen with this one,” he said.